tt-isv-org/scc/article/details.md

 ## Overview of SCCs

 The main points from the first article are:

-- By default, applications do not have permissions to access protected actions and resources
+* By default, OpenShift isolates pods by limiting their access to protected resources in Linux.
+SCCs allow select pods to access some or all of the protected resources.
-- When a developer implements an application that needs permissions to access protected actions and resources, the deployer must create a deployment manifest that requests those permissions in its security context, and the administrator must assign an SCC that grants those permissions
+* When a developer implements an application that needs permissions to access protected resources, the deployer must create a deployment manifest that requests those permissions in its security context, and the administrator must assign an SCC that grants those permissions.
-- The administrator makes an SCC available by assigning it to a service account, ideally via a role
+* The administrator makes an SCC available by assigning it to a service account, ideally via a role.
-- A manifest makes the SCC available to its pods by specifying the service account
+* A manifest makes the SCC available to its pods by specifying the service account.
-- Admission allows the cluster to deploy the pods specified by the manifest only if the SCC grants all of the permissions that the manifest requests
+* Admission allows the cluster to deploy each pod specified by the manifest only if the SCC grants all of the permissions that the manifest requests.

 With that in mind, let's explore in detail just how this works.